aeroniemi/euroscope-tesseract/README.md

 * display notams on startup
 * allow for easier selection of sectorfiles (for people that have many)

+### What actually works?

+Currently, development is slow.
+However, if one was to use this now, the following things would work:
+* using the config object within notamParser, search FAA AIMS for notams in ICAO format, and display these at the bottom of the home page.
+* Creates boxes for each FIR, and each notam airport on homepage
+* ***That's about it***

 ### Potential future goals